Why Discuss Values In A Relationship?

 Similarly, a person who values helping others and receiving help may be happier in a relationship in which they are given the opportunity to give and receive help.
 A person who is more independent and doesn't highly value helping others or receiving help might not feel that having a helpful partner is particularly beneficial to them, because it doesn't fulfill one of their values.

 Culture can also impact what brings a person happiness in a relationship.
 In some cultures, whether or not family members like and approve of a person's partner holds immense importance.
 A person living within a culture like this might feel much happier when in a relationship with someone their family likes and welcomes without reservation.
-Conversely, someone who comes from a culture that prioritizes independence more than family approval might not feel like it matters much whether or not their family likes their partner.
+Conversely, someone who comes from a culture that prioritizes independence more than family approval might not feel like it matters much whether or not their family likes their relationship partner.

 Getty

-Specific values linked to better relationship quality
+Values can be linked to better relationship quality

 People who have self-transcendence values are more likely to focus on their partner's needs in a relationship, which could be part of why they have better relationship satisfaction.
 They may also be more forgiving of their partners and more likely to make sacrifices for the relationship, whereas people who value having power tend to be less willing to support or sacrifice things for a romantic partner.

-How to identify your core values
+Identifying your core values

 Before you can talk to a romantic partner about your personal values in order to determine if you have similar core principles and beliefs, you must first identify what your own principles are.
 Both personal principles and relationship principles are important to identify, as they can impact how you act in a relationship and how you want to be treated.
 Try these tips for identifying your core values: